pgaston99/MIAP-ZIM-Project/README.md

 If you contribute a zim of an archiving resource to our repository, we will link to the original webpage here!

 ## Zibliography

+📚 A collection of `zim` literature and related web archiving research

 Al-Khmisy, R., Hosman, L., & Nova, R. (2023).
 Curating an Offline Wikipedia for Schools in any Language: A Road Map.
 International Journal of Emerging Technologies in Learning (iJET), 18(21), 129–148. https://doi.org/10.3991/ijet.v18i21.44313